lockejan/ansible-workstation-setup/README.md

 Check out the roles and uncomment what you want to be installed in `setup.yml`.
 Then update your inventory file and start with:

-`sudo ansible-playbook setup.yml`
+`ansible-playbook setup.yml -K`

-To just test the setup cd in the root directory of this project and enter `vagrant up` .
+To just test the setup cd in the root directory of this project and enter `vagrant up`.